-U18MAI1202 LINEAR ALGEBRA AND CALCULUS L T P J C U I ONIA II 2 U 2 (Common to All branches- 2019 batch onwards) 3 0 2 0 4
+U18MAI1202 LINEAR ALGEBRA AND CALCULUS (Common to All bronches execut AL &DS) L T P J C UlowiAli202 (Common to All branches except AI &DS) 3 0 2 0 4

-After successful completion of this course, the students should be able to
+After successful completion of this course, the students should be able to:

-CO1: Identify eigenvalues and eigenvectors, apply Cayley Hamilton theorem to Matrix Manipulation and apply orthogonal diagonalization to convert quadratic form to canonical form.
-CO2: Apply suitable techniques of differentiation and integration to various functions and identify the maxima and minima of functions of one variable.
-CO3: Solve first order ordinary differential equations and apply them to certain physical situations CO4 : Solve higher order ordinary differential equations arising in real world situations.
-CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate functions.
-CO6: Determine Rank, Inverse, Eigenvalues, Eigenvectors of the given matrix, solve Differential equations and locate Maxima-Minima of the function using MATLAB
+- CO1: Identify eigenvalues and eigenvectors, apply Cayley Hamilton theorem to Matrix Manipulation and apply orthogonal diagonalization to convert quadratic form to canonical form. - CO2: Apply suitable techniques of differentiation and integration to various functions and identify the maxima and minima of functions of one variable. - CO3: Solve first order ordinary differential equations and apply them to certain physical situations. - CO4: Solve higher order ordinary differential equations arising in real world situations. - CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate functions. - CO6: Determine Rank, Inverse, Eigenvalues, Eigenvectors of the given matrix, solve Differential equations and locate Maxima-Minima of the function using MATLAB